Skip to main content

 There are two routes to access support from accessibility specialists:

-1. During the Collaboration Cycle, from the Governance team
+1. During the Collaboration Cycle, from the Governance team.

 Route 1: Collaboration Cycle support from Governance

 Teams creating new features or products are required to go through the Collaboration Cycle, which includes accessibility reviews.
 Teams iterating on existing features or products are encouraged to get feedback through the Cycle as well.
+The Collaboration Cycle is managed by the Governance team.

 Collaboration Cycle